JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 *We made sure to distance ourselves from the cluster*

 We saw something large flapping around on their bow and thought they might’ve had a problem putting away one of their sails.
-Which was definitely something they could’ve handled after parking, but instead they kept driving trying to fix the sail and avoid the boats at the same time.
+This was definitely something they could’ve handled after parking, but instead they kept driving trying to fix the sail and avoid the boats at the same time.
 The woman on the front repeatedly gestured toward the driver and slowly grew more and more animated.
 She walked back and forth from bow to stern multiple times but at no point did they attempt to drop anchor.
 Our main concern was that they were going to park near us; each time they neared our boat we tensed up hoping they would keep their distance.

 In the time they were fumbling around, two other boats arrived and staked claim.
 When they finally decided to drop their anchor they ended up right beside another catamaran; so close they were able to have a normal conversation from boat to boat.
 That’s way too close for comfort if you ask me.
 My dad would have been out there making snarky comments like “there's a whole ocean to choose from and you parked right there?”
 We were just happy they parked far away from us.
 They did end up providing good entertainment for a little while though.